VictorFavreau/Python-Project/README.md

-h1.
-Python-Project
+#Python-Project

 In this project, we have realize a web application in python for make an inventory of the differents installations of sport.

-h2.
-Getting Started
+1. Getting Started

 First of all, DON'T PANIC.
 It will take 5 minutes to get the gist of what Elasticsearch is all about.

-h3.
-Requirements
+2. Requirements

 You need to have a PC on linux and chromium/chrome for best and easy result.

-h3.
-Installation
+3. Installation

 On the terminal linux :
 - sudo su (and you sould enter your password)